ThisisRDSharma/Siddu-/README.md

 Regularly revalidate and recalibrate the model to ensure its assumptions and parameters remain aligned with current consumer behavior and economic conditions.
 Incorporate forward-looking indicators or stress-testing scenarios to anticipate potential changes in behavior or macroeconomic factors.
 Use a combination of models or overlays to mitigate reliance on a single set of assumptions.

+Assumption of Stability in Consumer Behavior and Economic Conditions:
+The model assumes that future consumer behavior and economic factors will be similar to historical patterns observed during model development.
+Significant changes in these factors may reduce the model's accuracy and reliability.

+Associated Model Risks
+Model Performance Degradation: If consumer behavior or economic conditions deviate significantly from the past, the model may produce inaccurate or unreliable results.
+Strategic Misalignment: Institutions relying on the model could make suboptimal decisions based on outdated assumptions.
+Model Risk Mitigants
+Regularly revalidate and recalibrate the model to ensure its assumptions and parameters remain aligned with current consumer behavior and economic conditions.
+Incorporate forward-looking indicators or stress-testing scenarios to anticipate potential changes in behavior or macroeconomic factors.
+Use a combination of models or overlays to mitigate reliance on a single set of assumptions.